voidshine/dameo_book/Introduction.md

 I will not tire the reader with unnecessary variants, as variants are harmful if the human brain is not able to perceive them.
 Let's imagine that we are just playing and in this position we outline a plan of further actions for both sides.

 I propose to play for White 23.a1b2.
 Why?
-When Black's straightforward attack along the line ‘a’ by b7a6, etc., one of the attacking pieces is exchanged on the c2 field, and the white piece e4 turns into a king faster, takes control of the a8 field, from where it can move to h1.
+When Black's straightforward attack along the line ‘a’ by b7a6, etc., one of the attacking pieces is exchanged on the c2 field, and the white piece e5 turns into a king faster, takes control of the a8 field, from where it can move to h1.
 This will be a trap for the black king.
 Black's attack along the h line - h8h6, etc. - seems non-threatening in view of f2g3 & g3h4.
-Building an attacking column on line ‘b’ by a7b6 & b7b5 is late, because the white piece e4 is placed by the king earlier on b8.
+Building an attacking column on line ‘b’ by a7b6 & b7b5 is late, because the white piece e5 is placed by the king earlier on b8.

-Thus, we conclude that Black should avoid mutual races to get the king, because the e4 piece is ahead of the others.
+Thus, we conclude that Black should avoid mutual races to get the king, because the e5 piece is ahead of the others.
-Consequently, Black must keep its checker on the c6 square against the breakthrough of the e4 piece.
+Consequently, Black must place its checker on the c6 square to prevent the breakthrough of the e5 piece.

 This is roughly how I recommend reasoning, not counting variants.
 Since we can't devote another 10 pages of text to this position, I'll show an illustrative variant with possibilities for both sides.

+TODO: Notice the 20.e5:e5 move above.
+In this variation line, the checker was already moved from e4 to e5.
+Yet white spends a tempo on 24.e4d5 in the below analysis.
+ It isn't a possible move, so is the rest of this continuation valid?

 *23.a1b2		b7c6*
 *24.e4d5		a7b6*